jrbarclay37/PCam-Image-Classification/README.md

 ## Hyperparameter Tuning

+Now that our data is ready for training, we can launch an [Automatic Model Tuning job](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html) (a.k.a. hyperparameter tuning) in our `hyperparameter-tuning.ipynb` notebook with SageMaker. **Insert details on why this is advantageous**

 Using the results from our hyperparameter tuning jobs, we experimented with reducing the learning rate at certain epochs using the `lr_scheduler` and `lr_factor` parameters to help the model converge.
 This lead to improvement of reaching 88.5% accuracy on our validation set.
 Our model was still overfitting, so we attempted to solve for this by adjusting the regularization parameters `weight_decay` and `betas`.
 Unfortunately, this showed only marginal improvement and we exceeded our budget for hyperparameter tuning.